 2. A partnership with the County and District Councils has been established to address traffic problems.
 This will look at reviewing Traffic Orders, enforcement of on street car parking, new car parking, lorry routing and parking, enforcement of lorry routing and parking and controlling the impact of development outside of the town.
 A meeting with officers of the District and County Councils on 17th May was held to walk the Town and a number of lorry drivers helped to demonstrate the problems very well!

 3. Using the Plan to control unwanted development – District Councillors on the Development Control Control Committee praised the Plan when considering a proposal for housing development off Tufts Road in March.
-The District Council refused the application for 120 homes which has been appealed by the applicant leading to a Planning Inquiry that will take place on January 21st – 24th at the Town Hall.
+The District Council refused the application for 126 homes which has been appealed by the applicant leading to a Planning Inquiry that will take place on January 21st – 31st at the Town Hall – see above.

 4. The Town Council and Peter Gould, newly elected District Councillor, worked with the District Council on designs for the Paddock House site that retain the open space on Church Street – see above.

 5. The High School is preparing a bid for CIL funding to develop the proposed public use sports facility.